but for your health and safety...

 your normal doctor should be able to help, if you do not wish to approach him/her about the problem, you may find that there is a STD clinic in your area (possibly attached to your local hospital). the advantage of going this route is that it may be possible to receive anonymous testing, meaning the fact that you requested the test (and the results) will not be added to your medical history file.

-because of it's serious implications, if you wish to be tested for HIV (the virus which causes AIDS) please think about how you would react to the news should it be bad news. do you have family or friends who you could talk to about it who would be supportive?
+because of it's serious implications, when you get tested for HIV (the virus which causes AIDS) please think about how you would react to a positive result. do you have family or friends who you could talk to about it who would be supportive?

 4. meeting up with strangers safely